matrix-org/docsy/README.md

 **Note: This is standard [docsy](https://github.com/google/docsy) but with remote js/font files replaced with local copies.**

+**Some font files for Persian, Arabic and Hebrew are still loaded from Google in [docsy/assets/scss/rtl/_main.scss](docsy/assets/scss/rtl/_main.scss).
+PRs welcome to replace them.**

 Docsy is a [Hugo](https://gohugo.io) theme for technical documentation sets, providing simple navigation, site structure, and more.